pranavgupta2603/pranav-blogs/_posts/2025-01-20-hi-i-am-pranav.markdown

 ---

+**General College Life.**

 **High GPA.** If a person tells you to "chill" in your first year of college then `stay away` from them.
-I made sure during my first year of college I am going to explore new areas of AI but unlike my school days, I had the thirst to be consistent with my grades.
+I made sure during my first year of college that I will explore new areas of AI but unlike my school days, I had the thirst to be consistent with my grades.
 In my first year I made the habit of doing *neat* hard work.
 Whatever I presented, memorized, learned and understood, I did it with absolute integrity.
-People brought in chits and phones during the exams like done in most indian colleges but I made sure my preparation would beat whatever new way of cheating they invent.
+People brought in chits and phones during the exams like done in most indian colleges but I made sure my preparation would beat whatever new way of cheating they would invent.

 I made sure I studied for several days before to ace my internal exams (CTs, assignments, vivas, etc).
 The motivation I had after coming to SRM was built-up energy from feeling like a failure after finishing school.

 I would suggest to practice EVERY question in math since most questions in exams come from PYQs themselves.
 I made sure I understood how to solve each problem.
-I made friends, just like me - motivated to do well and seeing them study when I was felt free was a big push.
-I never really paid attention to courses like EVS or Social Engineering because I was mostly focused on my PCM and Computer Science but still made sure I studied enough before their exams so that my grades don't lack.
+I made friends, just like me - motivated to do well and seeing them study when I felt free was a big push.
+I never really paid attention to courses like EVS or Social Engineering because I was mostly focused on my PCM and Computer Science courses but still made sure I studied enough so that my grades don't lack in these silly courses.

+But your GPA should NEVER be below a 9.
+NEVER.
+The competition today is like getting crushed in a stampede.
+A lot of people will have 10 CGPA until the end of their second year.
+Be it jobs or higher studies, if your GPA is high, you will be preferred in whatever situation your resume is in.
+Some grad school programs and companies are very GPA-centric.
+A low GPA will always be your losing factor.

+You should never fail to fight with your professors for your grades if they're less or even if they're high.
+Its just many "please"s and "I will really work hard in the next exam"s that can probably increase your marks if they get fed up listening to you.
+Try to be alone when doing this when there aren't many student beside you.
+If your professor is benevolent he might even increase your marks if you verbally explain to him an answer that you got wrong in the exam.

+Honestly, in the end its a bit of luck.
+Your final exams are going to be checked my a random "professor" who exists to cut your marks on purpose.Just pray to God.
+If your examiner is benevolent, you'll get the grades you deserve.
+If not, it sucks (I have been there), you move on and focus on your main purpose of life.

+**Classes.** I think I'll start by addressing the cumbersome `75% attendance`.
+Because of this rule, I have wasted an incredible amount of time going to campus and learning nothing.
+I'd rather sit in class and work on my own projects than listen or even look towards the blackboard.
+I am the most productive at home, on my chair with a coffee next to me.

-I know, `classes are so very boring`.
+`Classes are so very boring`.
 There really aren't many interesting professors, at least in my college.
-Coming from someone who really wants to be the best in computer science, my professors failed me with their ego, lack of interest in teaching, and shortcuts.
-Classes can become monotonous especially when you're doing subjects you really don't want to learn about (EVS/Social Engineering).
+Coming from someone who really wanted to be the best in computer science, my professors failed me with their ego, lack of interest and shortcuts in teaching.
+Classes become monotonous especially when you're doing subjects you really don't want to learn about (EVS/Social Engineering).
 You just need to pick up as much as you can from the topics being taught, and push through with droopy, dark circles in your eyes.

-for later use-----
+Your best way of studying is either reading the tedious power point presentation with over 200 slides, or going through multiple youtube videos to learn about that topic.
+They even provide you with these amazing books that you never open :).

+I made sure I was in the good books of each teacher.
+I would sometimes just call them up and tell them that I'm not well and convince them to mark me present for the class.
+Some even agreed to letting me work on my laptop if I sat at the end of the room.

+.
+.
+.
+.

 ---
 I was constantly in search of new research projects since the start because I just didn't want to waste time.
 I emailed professors and collaborated on as many projects as I can.
 Now here's what I faced: the professors in my college really didn't care about the research (sad truth).
 I wasted a year trying to find a good research project that could lead to a paper in my college.

+- talk about exam reevaluation